epsilonsample/redacted-project-docs/content/how-to/find-my-bit.md

 To see where a bit has been:

-1. Navigate to **Nav History Transactions**.
+1. Navigate to the **Nav History Transactions** view from the left menu.
 2. Enter the serial number.
 3. Set the date range or Look Back Days.
-4. Click **Apply Filters**
+4. Click the **Apply Filters** button.
 5. Review the transaction history.

 ## Common Locations

 A bit might be:

-- In warehouse inventory
+- In warehouse inventory.
 - Assigned to a salesperson.
-- At a customer location
+- At a customer location.
-- In transit (pending transfer)
+- In transit (pending transfer).
-- On a delivery ticket
+- On a delivery ticket.

 ## If the Bit Appears Missing

 1. Check **See Locked Serials** toggle - it may be locked.
 2. Review Nav History for last known location.
 3. Check eTransfer Tickets for pending transfers.
-4. Contact the last known holder
+4. Contact the last known holder.

 ## Related Documentation